 Atmospheric mercury deposition and cycling

 Mercury (Hg) is a highly toxic pollutant that is carried atmospherically to remote lakes and landscapes where it is biologically concentrated through the food chain to levels in game fish that are potentially harmful to humans and fish-eating wildlife.
 Concentrations in aquatic systems have increased greatly over the last two centuries due to human-related emissions from industrial uses and fossil fuel combustion.
-My research on mercury has focused on the use of lake sediments to quantify the magnitude of the problem both throughout Minnesota and in the far corners of the Globe (Arctic Alaska, New England, Antarctica, Florida).
-Current research projects include studies of mercury cycling in Arctic lakes (NSF funding), quantification of mercury sources across North America (USEPA funding), and experimental manipulation of precipitation chemistry to stimulate mercury methylation in boreal wetlands (USEPA and Great Lakes Commission funding).
+My research on mercury has focused on (1) the use of lake sediments to quantify global changes in Hg deposition, and (2) the experimental manipulation of precipitation chemistry to explore synergistic effects of sulfate on mercury methylation and cycling.

 Many of the world’s great rivers have been highly impacted by excess nutrients, suspended sediments, and toxic pollutants from human activities in their watersheds.
 Understanding the magnitude of these changes, their timing, and likely causes is critical to developing sound management strategies for their remediation.
-Our team has developed methods for quantifying the historical flux of these contaminants in the St. Croix and upper Mississippi basins from multiple sediment cores taken from their natural impoundments at Lake St. Croix and Lake Pepin.
-Through radiometric dating (210Pb, 137Cs, 14C), sediment geochemistry, and fossil diatoms, we have quantified order of magnitude changes in phosphorus loading, sedimentation, and heavy metal accumulation since the onset of regional European settlement.
-(Funding by the MN Pollution Control Agency and the Metropolitan Council Environmental Services)
+Our work on the upper Mississippi River is focused on quantifying the historical flux of these contaminants from sediment cores, tracing sediment sources through geochemical fingerprinting, and evaluating the dual effects of climate and land-use change on increased river flows and watershed erosion.

 (for a complete listing see Google Scholar)